mjhibbard/theGrove2.0/content.md

 ******Coffee disclaimer
 Put on coffee page:
-The grove coffee house ia a ministry of the grove community church and is run entirely by volunteers.
+The grove coffee house is a ministry of the grove community church and is run entirely by volunteers.

+Not relevent online: (if you are going in there, the purpose is for coffee and this info will be there to see already. if you really want it in there, we can talk about it..........)
 All of our prices are suggested donation. we encourage you to come and enjoy an excellent warm coffee or tea, have a great conversation, and spend time in our unique setting. we are here to serve our community, so stop on in!